millergraceolson/Project-Management/Quiz 1/JONATHAN_MEI.md

 | Culinary       | Stronger, slightly bitter. | Cooking, baking.          |
 | Blended        | Mixed with other flavors. | Mixed beverages, lattes.  |

+In my experience, using other matchas besides culinary matcha does not impart a strong enough flavor for the baked good to retain it's matcha flavor